Question Page

 Alexandra Sasha Blumenfeld

 Great question!
-At Segment, there are two categories of partners:
+At my former company Segment, there were two categories of partners:

 • Technology (ISV) partners